heightcalculator/Honor-Society-Setup/README.md

 ![Screenshot 2023-10-12 8 12 15 PM](https://github.com/heightcalculator/Teacher-Email-Send/assets/91100197/72aeca43-7d89-49de-a580-18c5f4d651c5)

 Column A of this sheet should be Timestamps, Column B should be Student Name and Column C should be teacher name.
 If this is not the order they are in right now, drag the columns around until they are in this order.
+(Note: these titles do not have to be exactly as they appear in this example.
+The code will still work if you have different names for these 3 titles.
+The columns do need to be in this general order however)

 For Column D, create a new title that says "Email Sent".